sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 ## ATOMIC OPERATIONS

-Several assemply language instruction are of the tryp RUW: Read Update Write.
+Several assemply language instruction are of the tupe RUW: Read-Update-Write.
 So they access a given memory location twice: the firs time to read the old value, and the second time to write a new value.

 Suppose that two kernel control paths running on two CPUs try to "read-update-write" the same meory location at the same time, by executing non-atomic operatoins.

 At first, both CPUs try to read the same lcoatin, but the mrmory arbiter (the hardware circuit that serializes accesses to the RAM chips) steps in to grant access to one of them and delay the other.

- However, when teh first read operation has completed, the delayed CPU reads exactly the same (old) value from the memory location.
+ However, when the first read operation has completed, the delayed CPU reads exactly the same (old) value from the memory location.

   Both CPUs then try to write the same (new) value to the memory location; again, the bus memory access is serialized by the memory arbiter, and eventually both write oeprations succed.